Awareness

 - a playlist of music that uplifts you

-Monitor symptoms and acknowledge
+Monitor and acknowledge

-Name how you’re feeling, for example, ‘I feel really sad right now’.
+It can help to name how you’re feeling, for example, ‘I feel really sad right now’.

 Acceptance